Michaelmvv/cse110-w21-group26/README.md

 - Most notable dependencies (all of which are easily accessible and free as a VSCode extension):
   - ESLint: Enforce style guidelines
   - Prettier: Define and maintain style guidelines
-  - JSDoc: Create file and method headers with ease
+  - JSDoc: Compile a [list](https://github.com/Michaelmvv/cse110-w21-group26/wiki/API) of descriptions for our functions

 ### E2E and Unit Testing
 - For our project, we used [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress.html#npm-install) for end-to-end and unit testing.